 The ICCR-DRR told applicants that it was not a requirement that a Chinese institution be one of the research partners.
 This is a departure from the norm for research funds managed from China.

 The most developed research partnership was broadened to include BUET in Bangladesh when they expressed interest in joining the research.

+Best practice in programme implementation and management

+Programme management manual shared and trained to all implementation partners to make sure the regulations and processes are acknowledged and followed.

+The integration with existing resources represents value-for-money and contribute to smooth programme progress.

+Collaborative and participatory approach throughout the planning and implementation make sure that planned activities are needs-oriented to better fit into communities, and it also brings great potential of sustainability because the changes are brought about by voluntary communities.

+Guiding principles run through programme implementation & management

+Communication and coordination mechanism built through various opportunities, for example, meetings, task forces, visits, seminars and so on.
+Meeting minutes, E-books , project tracker and publications are also timely shared and circulated.

 Conclusions